AbsaOSS/cobrix/README.md

 - Supports REDEFINES, OCCURS and DEPENDING ON fields (e.g. unchecked unions and variable-size arrays)

-- Supports nested structures and arrays (including "flattened" nested names)
+- Supports nested structures and arrays

 - Supports HDFS as well as local file systems